A year since Dobbs, these are the ways many states are protecting abortion

 Other notable legislation includes requiring insurers to cover abortion medication, requiring public colleges to offer emergency contraception at "wellness kiosks" and allowing patients of crisis pregnancy centers to sue if they feel the center had misled them from seeking abortion care.

+But Republicans balked.
+GOP Senators refused to attend floor sessions for six weeks in order to block the bill.
+With the legislative session in serious jeopardy, Democrats traded away pieces of their proposal to get Republicans to return.
+That means parental consent is still necessary for children under 15, unless two health care providers determine it would be harmful.
+And money for expanded services in rural parts of the state was cut.

+Still, Oregon is likely to protect providers who serve patients from anti-abortion states, a step Democrats and their allies have cheered.
+And the state continues to be extremely protective of the right to terminate a pregnancy.

-Nicole Nixon is a politics reporter at CapRadio, Scott Maucione is WYPR's health reporter, Rick Pluta is Michigan Public Radio's managing editor and state Capitol bureau chief, Mawa Iqbal is a statehouse reporter at WBEZ, Bente Birkeland is Colorado Public Radio's public affairs reporter.
+Nicole Nixon is a politics reporter at CapRadio, Scott Maucione is WYPR's health reporter, Rick Pluta is Michigan Public Radio's managing editor and state Capitol bureau chief, Mawa Iqbal is a statehouse reporter at WBEZ, Bente Birkeland is Colorado Public Radio's public affairs reporter, Dirk VanderHart covers Oregon politics and government for OPB.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.